j4ym0/pia-qbittorrent-docker/README.md

 ## Known Issues

-- **nft: Protocol not supported** - [Issue #16](https://github.com/j4ym0/pia-qbittorrent-docker/issues/16)
+- **Unauthorized when using proxy for WebUI** - [Issue #26](https://github.com/j4ym0/pia-qbittorrent-docker/issues/26)
-  - This will happen if the host device does not have the package nftables, usually installed with the newer iptables.
+  - This can happen when using a proxy to access the WebUI or accessing from a different port to the one configured.
-  - Known to be a issue with synology NAS
+  - The issue is a security feature CSRF Protection and can be disabled.
-  - **Fix**: Set LEGACY_IPTABLES to true `-e LEGACY_IPTABLES=true`
+  - **Fix**: Disable CSRF Protection `-e CSRFPROTECTION=false`

 ## TODOs